cycloawaodorin/fzgx_smr_ks/USAGE.md

 This document provides a brief instruction to use "SMR for F-ZERO GX," an output plugin of AviUtl.

 ## AviUtl
 AviUtl is a video filtering tool for Windows.
 It is not so difficult to use "SMR for F-ZERO GX."
 However, AviUtl is complex because of its multifunctionality and only Japanese language is available.
-Thus, this section presents basic functions of AviUtl.
+Thus, this section explains basic functions of AviUtl.

 ### Downloading and Installation
 AviUtl can be downloaded from http://spring-fragrance.mints.ne.jp/aviutl/.